Chinkhuselts/snort2-nids-project/docs/REPORT.md

 # Snort 2 NIDS Project Report

 ## Introduction
-As a cybersecurity student, I developed a **Network Intrusion Detection System (NIDS)** using **Snort 2.9.20** to monitor network traffic and detect unauthorized activities, such as ICMP pings and port scans.
-This project showcases my skills in network security, Linux administration, and intrusion detection, making it a key piece for my portfolio.
+I developed a **Network Intrusion Detection System (NIDS)** using **Snort 2.9.20** to monitor network traffic and detect unauthorized activities, such as ICMP pings and port scans.
+This project showcases my skills in network security, Linux administration, and intrusion detection.

 ## Problem Statement
 Unauthorized network activities, like ping sweeps and port scans, are common precursors to cyberattacks.
 A NIDS is essential for detecting these threats in real-time to enable rapid response and mitigation.